sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-entities/monitor-external-resources.md

 You can also download the dynamic runtime asset definition for Debian or Alpine from [Bonsai][16] and register the asset with `sensuctl create --file filename.yml`.

-Then, use the following sensuctl example to register the `sensu-ruby-runtime` dynamic runtime asset:
+Then, use the following sensuctl example to register the Sensu Ruby Runtime dynamic runtime asset, `sensu/sensu-ruby-runtime:0.0.10`:

 {{< code shell >}}
 sensuctl asset add sensu/sensu-ruby-runtime:0.0.10 -r sensu-ruby-runtime